-Everywhere it is said that Switzerland is so rich.
-But what does it actually look like in detail?
+It is said everywhere that Switzerland is so rich.
+But what does it actually look like in detail - and is it still true?

 In this paper, we want to look at how high, for example.
 Average savings throughout Switzerland are.
 When looking at the average assets in Switzerland, you should distinguish between the Median assets and the Average assets.
 Since your school days may have been a while ago, you'll know the difference and be able to shine in the next discussion.